|

 Here is a trivial viewer that shows a small digest of each entry in

-and then moves those entries to cur
+new and then moves those entries to cur:

 #/bin/bash -e